-The new powers mean it's not only drivers who face prosecution but also those organising and attending car cruising meets See more lley has slammed the brakes on street racing 🛇 🚜
+The new powers mean it's not only drivers who face prosecution but also those organising and attending car cruising meets ω .
+See more

 A High Court Injunction is in force to stop anyone gathering to race or perform stunts in cars, motorbikes or quad bikes on the city's streets.